remarkablegames/sudoku/README.md

 $ npm start
 ```

-You should be able to view the app at http://localhost:3000.
+You should be able to view the game at http://localhost:3000.

 ## Release

-Release will bump package version, generate changelog, and create git tag:
+Release will do the following:

+* bump package version
+* generate changelog
+* commit and tag the changes

 ```sh
 $ npm run release